 Best time to visit Portugal

-Put simply, the time to go to Portugal depends on what you want from your trip.
-That said, spring, or early autumn, are of-cited as being the most favourable periods by repeat visitors.
-For example, in September and October, the weather isn’t too hot, the sea remains warm, and the summer crowds have gone.
-For more detail, read on for a bigger picture of the weather in Portugal, along with intel on what to expect from visiting in different months of the year.
+Put simply, the best time to go to Portugal depends on what you want from your trip, with spring and early fall of-cited as being the most favorable periods by repeat visitors.
+For more detail, read on for a bigger picture of the weather in Portugal, along with information on what to expect from visiting in different months of the year.

 Weather in Portugal at a glance

 • Best time to visit?
-In spring (March to May) or autumn (September to October) when the weather is mild, and crowds are smaller.
+In spring (March to May) or fall (September to October) when the weather is mild, and crowds are smaller.

 • Consider the crowds: Peak tourist season in Portugal is during the summer months, from June to August.
 Expect busier crowds — and higher costs.